Articles liés à The Labor Problem and the Social Catholic Movement...

 Synopsis

-Ideal for readers of political history, religious movements, and the development of social reform in early 20th-century France.
+Ideal for readers interested in the intersection of religion, politics, and social reform in modern France.

 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.